turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

   (See Creating Secret Keys for DB Access.)

 * Store the credentials in cleartext in the cr.yaml file.
+-->

-If this is appropriate for your environment, then you can skip this section and go directly to [Editing the Platform CR File](external-timescale-editCr.html).
+If Automatic Provisioning is appropriate for your environment, then you can skip this section and go directly to [Automatic Provisioning of Users and Databases](external-timescale-autoProvision.html).
 That is where you will specify the global R/W account that Embedded Reports can use to access your TimescaleDB.

-If neither of these methods are appropriate for your environment, then you must access the DB service with a R/W account and manually add the databases and user accounts that Embedded Reports can use.
+*If Automatic Provisioning is not appropriate for your environment*, then you must access the DB service with a R/W account and manually add the databases and user accounts that Embedded Reports can use.
 Then, after you have added the databases to your TimescaleDB, you will edit the {{ site.data.vars.Product_Short }} cr.yaml file to make use of these databases.

-## Provisioning Databases and Users on the TimescaleDB
+## Manually Provisioning Databases and Users on the TimescaleDB

 The following steps will properly provision the database objects that Embedded Reporting requires.
 Note that these examples use default names for illustration.
 You can substitute your own names for databases and users.
-You must remember these names, because you must match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.
+You must remember the names you use, because you must match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.

 To provision the databases and users, open a command session on the TimescaleDB, and execute